Turkish television drama: Milestones of Turkish TV dramas

-The first Turkish TV series to be exported internationally was the 1975 TRT which state channel, series "Aşk-ı Memnu", which was sold to France in 1981. Çalıkuşu (1986) in TRT, was the first popular Turkish TV series broadcast in Soviet Russia.
-The first Turkish TV series that caused the export of Turkish TV series in private channels to start was Deli Yürek, which was sold to Kazakhstan.
-Yabancı Damat is the first Turkish TV series sold to channels of Greece.
-The series Elveda Rumeli is first production with "Turk Theatre in Macedonia".
-Turkish TV series started to gain popularity with the release of the Arabic-dubbed Turkish drama, Gümüş, in the Arab World.
+Produced by the state-run channel TRT, Aşk-ı Memnu became the first Turkish TV series to be exported internationally when it was sold to France in 1981. Çalıkuşu (1986), also produced by the TRT, was the first popular Turkish TV series broadcast in Soviet Russia.
+Deli Yürek was the first Turkish TV series sold to Kazakhstan.
+This sale marked the beginning of exports of Turkish TV series to private channels.
+Yabancı Damat was the first Turkish TV series sold to Greek channels.
+Turkish TV series started to gain popularity with the release of the Arabic-dubbed Turkish drama Gümüş, in the Arab World.
 Turkish TV series are widely successful all over the Balkan Region.
-Suskunlar (Game of Silence) became the first Turkish drama to be remade by the USA.
-Then Son was licensed as Runner for ABC, although it never made its road to a network.
+Suskunlar (Game of Silence) became the first Turkish drama to be remade by the US.
+Then Son was licensed as Runner for ABC, but it never aired.
 Son became the first Turkish TV series adapted in Western Europe, having been adapted by Netherlands.
-Pasión prohibida was the first Spanish-language American remake of the Turkish drama, Aşk-ı Memnu, released in 2013.
+Pasión Prohibida, a remake of Aşk-ı Memnu, was the first Spanish-language American remake of a Turkish drama and was released in 2013.
 Interest in Turkish TV series in Latin America started with the TV series Binbir Gece, which was released in Chile in 2014.
 Many channels in Latin America have been broadcasting Turkish series and many local remakes aired.
 Adını Feriha Koydum was the first Turkish drama success in India.
-Kya Qusoor Hai Amala Ka? was the first Indian remake of the popular Turkish drama, Fatmagül'ün Suçu Ne?, about a gang-raped girl's fight for justice.
+Kya Qusoor Hai Amala Ka? was the first Indian remake of the popular Turkish drama Fatmagül'ün Suçu Ne?, about a gang-raped girl's fight for justice.
 Fatmagül'ün Suçu Ne? also remade by Spain as Alba for Netflix.